IBM/spring-boot-microservices-on-kubernetes/README.md

 ## Disabling Deployment Tracking

-Please common out/remove the Kubernetes Job portion at the end of the `account-summary.yaml` file.
+Please comment out/remove the Kubernetes Job portion at the end of the `account-summary.yaml` file.